 IBOR transition

-Created by Erik Åkerlund, Modified on Mon, 08 Apr 2024 at 10:17 AM by Elin Stenrud
+Created by Erik Åkerlund, Modified on Thu, 14 Nov at 9:05 AM by Elin Stenrud

 Treasury Systems has full support to calculate compounded interest amount for the new risk free interest rates e.g. SONIA, €STR, SOFR.
-It works for all floating rate instrument such as Loan, Bond, Bank account interest, Interest rate swap, Caps and Floors.
+It works for all floating rate instrument such as Loan, Bank account interest, Interest rate swap, Caps and Floors.

 Market data set up